Union Square NYC Guide

 Pestana Park Avenue

-The new Pestana Park Avenue, owned by a Portuguese hotel group with over 100 other hotels worldwide, the Pestana is a 28 story new build hotel in Murray Hill, with décor intended to recreate a Portuguese home.
+Opened in 2020, Pestana Park Avenue, owned by a Portuguese hotel group with over 100 other hotels worldwide, is a 28 story hotel in Murray Hill, with décor intended to recreate a Portuguese home.
 There are only 3-4 rooms per floor, large windows and select rooms offer balconies with Empire State Building views.
-Reservations being accepted starting Feb 1, 2020.

 W Hotel Union Square NYC

 Opulent.
 Bohemian.
 And everywhere in between.
-Bridging the gap between old and new, New York’s famous landmark Guardian Life Building has undergone renovations and reemerged as the stylish W New York – Union Square.
+Bridging the gap between old and new, New York’s famous landmark Guardian Life Building has undergone renovations and reemerged as the stylish W Hotel Union Square.
 The 1911 Guardian Life building – designed in the Beaux-Arts style – is a magnificent granite and limestone structure with all the exquisite details inherent in traditional European architecture.

 Hyatt Union Square New York